ADBA 2024 Conference banner

 The best examples of implementing an anaerobic digester can mean a facility pays nothing for fuel.
 Facilities that need to replace a life-expired electric generator set should consider all options, and include a biogas digester model within their energy options.
 The decision should ultimately be based on what works best for a particular site and operator when the balance between investment risk incurred by adopting an Anaerobic Digestion process, against the benefits.

-But, unfortunately, finding anaerobic digestion cost data to help put a price to the power over a set payback period is as hard as ever.
+But, unfortunately, finding anaerobic digestion cost data to help put a price on the power over a set payback period is as hard as ever.

 Looking to Government Bodies Who Provide Information on their view on Anaerobic Digestion costs, does not lead to in-depth analysis.
 We concentrated on finding costs for so-called “manure management” biogas plants, and we found the following statements: